-The hardest part about building an itinerary for Perth is that once you get over to that side of Australia you realise how much there is to discover in Western Australia.
-There are dozens of spectacular attractions within a few hours driving distance from Perth, so how long you stay depends largely on what you want to see.
+The hardest part about building an itinerary for Perth is that once you get over to that side of Australia you realize how much there is to discover in Western Australia.
+Once you’ve figured out all the things to do in Perth, there are also dozens more spectacular attractions within a few hours driving distance from Perth.
+So how long you stay depends on the area largely on what you want to see.

-If just want to explore Perth itself, plan to spend 2-3 days to give yourself enough time to check out the beaches, parks, museums and other inner city attractions.
+If just want to explore the city and the top Perth attractions, plan to spend 2-3 days to give yourself enough time to check out the beaches, parks, museums and other inner city attractions.
 Add a day for a visit each one of the following:

 - Nearby town of Fremantle, especially if you want to check out the Fremantle weekend markets